bmscottsugar/class-project-3rd-try/README.md

 File to be downloaded from github.com to be viewed in Jupyter notebook: https://github.com/bmscottsugar/class-project-3rd-try/commit/e00942e628fe09a7f42c5c9b65a645316a5467d0

-Class Project Assets/Autism prevalence versus country population Class Project (1).ipynb
+Autism Prevalence versys country population Class Project (2) 7 26 2022 jupyter.ipynb

 Relevant packages that need to be installed to run the project: